Bowfin: Fish similar in appearance

 Northern snakeheads (Channa argus) are commonly mistaken for bowfin because of similarities in appearance, most noticeably their elongated, cylindrical shape, and long dorsal fin that runs along their backs.
-Northern snakeheads are piscivorous fish native to the rivers and estuaries of China, Russia, and Korea.
-However, unlike bowfin which are native to North America, the northern snakehead is considered an invasive species and environmentally harmful.
-Some contrasting differences in bowfin include a black eyespot on their caudal peduncle, a tan and olive coloration, a shorter anal fin, a more rounded head, and an upper jaw that is longer than its lower jaw.
+Northern snakeheads are piscivorous fish native to the rivers and estuaries of China, Russia, and Korea that have been introduced and become established in parts of North America.
+However, unlike bowfin which are native to North America, the northern snakehead is considered an invasive species and environmentally harmful there.
+Some contrasting differences in bowfin include a black eyespot on their caudal peduncle, a tan and olive coloration, a shorter anal fin, a more rounded head, pelvic fins at a greater distance from the pectoral fins than in the northern snakehead and the presence of the gular plate on the ventral side of the lower jaw.
 Another noticeable difference is that bowfin scales do not continue uniformly from their body to their head.
 Bowfin heads are smooth and free of scales, whereas the northern snakehead has scales that uniformly continue from their body through to their head.

-The burbot, a predatory fish native to streams and lakes of North America and Eurasia, is also commonly mistaken for bowfin.
+The burbot (Lota lota), a predatory fish native to streams and lakes of North America and Eurasia, is also commonly mistaken for bowfin.
 Burbots can be distinguished by their flat head and chin barbel, long anal fin, and pelvic fins situated beneath the pectoral fins.